Three Dimensional Theory of the Ion Channel Laser: Numerical Algorithm

 While in principle this algorithm can be applied to the FEL, in practice it is likely significantly less efficient for the FEL than for the ICL.
-This is due to differences in the calculation of $\bm{\mathcal{C}}^n$ which arises from the source term on the right hand side of the initial value problem equation for the FEL~\cite[(18)]{baxevanis2013} and Eq.~(\ref{eq:ivp}) in this work for the ICL.
+This is due to different definitions of $\bm{\mathcal{C}}^n$ which arise from the source term on the right hand side of the $\hat{z}$-evolution equation (Eq.~(\ref{eq:ivp}) for the ICL and \cite[(18)]{baxevanis2013} for the FEL).
 In the case of the FEL, to calculate $\bm{\mathcal{C}}^n$ at each step, a 3D numerical integration over $\bm{x}_{\perp}'$ and $z'<z$ must be performed for each transverse grid point $\bm{x}_{\perp}$.
 In the case of the ICL, due to separability of the integral kernel in Eq.~(\ref{eq:ivp}) and the fact that $\hat{\mathcal{W}}(\hat{x}, \hat{y}) = 0$ when $\hat{y} \neq 0$, only two 1D numerical integrations are needed per step.
-The first is computing $a_n \equiv \sum_p \hat{\mathcal{W}}_{x,p} \mathcal{B}^n_{p,j_0}$ which is added to a list $\{a_0, a_1, \cdots, a_{n-1}\}$.
-The second is computing $\sum_{m = 0}^{n - 1} \Gamma^{n, m} a_m $.
-This significant added computational complexity in the FEL case explains why an expansion in orthogonal functions is used in~\cite{baxevanis2013} rather than the algorithm outlined here.
+The first is computing $a_n \equiv \sum_p \hat{\mathcal{W}}_{x,p} \mathcal{B}^n_{p,j_0}$ which is added to a list $\{a_0, a_1, \cdots, a_{n-1}\}$ which can be stored in memory.
+The second is computing $\sum_{m = 0}^{n - 1} \Gamma^{n, m} a_m$.
+This significant added computational complexity in the FEL case explains why other previously mentioned approaches such as the variational principle or matrix methods are used for FELs instead of the algorithm outlined here.

 We developed a Python code implementing the algorithm described in this section.
-This code computes the $\hat{z}$-evolution of the transverse radiation mode as well as $L_G$ and $\rho$ by fitting the total radiation power growth to an exponential.
+This code computes the $\hat{z}$-evolution of the transverse radiation profile as well as $L_G$ and $\rho$ by fitting the total radiation power growth to an exponential.
 For simplicity, we use a square transverse grid with square transverse cells so $\hat{x}_{\mathrm{max}} = \hat{y}_{\mathrm{max}} = -\hat{x}_{\mathrm{min}} = -\hat{y}_{\mathrm{min}}$, $d\hat{x} = d\hat{y}$, and $\mu = \mu_x = \mu_y$.
-A Gaussian initial radiation mode is used to seed the interaction.
+A Gaussian initial radiation field is used to seed the interaction.
 Convergence of the simulation with respect to transverse box size, transverse cell size, and $\mu$ as well as insensitivity of the simulation to the initial radiation shape are demonstrated in Appendix \ref{app:convergence}.
 This code can simulate both a cold bunch as well as a bunch with Gaussian spread in energy or undulator parameter, and can be run with nonzero frequency detuning $\Delta \nu$.